toitware/artemis-releases/README.md

 sudo usermod -aG dialout $USER
 ```

-You may have to log out and log back in for this to take effect.
+You usually have to log out and log back in for this to take effect.

 ### `artemis device show`